gburd/greg.burd.me/content/about.md

 ---

 ## greg(ory) burd
 I'm a software engineer, have been for 30+ years.
-Presently, I'm at Symas working on OpenLDAP and other related things.
+Presently, I'm at Amazon/AWS working on the DocumentDB team.

 [you can look at my resume(cv) here](/resume).